tensorflow/mesh/README.md

 and random seeds), performance and memory consumption depend heavily on layout.
 One day we hope to automate the process of choosing a layout.
 For now, you really need to fully understand the performance implications and pick one yourself.
-Mesh-tensorflow helps by accumulating and printing counters of computation/communication.
+Mesh TensorFlow helps by accumulating and printing counters of computation/communication.
 To start, here are some tricks/guidelines.

 * It is illegal for two dimensions of the same tensor to be split across the